Hypermiling tires – picks for 2020

 You guessed it: they’re known as “hypermilers.”

 Using some simple techniques that were pioneered by hypermilers, under the right conditions you can substantially increase your vehicle’s fuel economy to well beyond its manufacturer's specifications.
-Here are just a couple of the more popular hypermiling techniques:
+Here are just a couple of the more popular hypermiling techniques, and how tires can make a big impact on your MPG.

-Overinflating your tires by a couple PSI can improve fuel economy – but at potentially dangerous cost.
+Overinflating your tires by a couple PSI can improve fuel economy (but is dangerous)

 Some in the hypermiling community overinflate their tires, but Discount Tire never recommends you inflate your tires past the manufacturer's recommended PSI due to the safety risks of lost traction and braking performance.